rainmanh/jumpscale_core8/docs/AtYourService/2_AYS_basics.md

     - How to get stats from the instance
     - How to export/import the data

-*AYS Recipe*

-- Recipe's are the same as AYS Templates but they get copied into the AYS Repository.
+- Recipes are the same as AYS Templates but they get copied into the AYS Repository
-- We copy these files to make sure they get version controlled together with the AYS Instances.
+- We copy these files to make sure they get version controlled together with the AYS Instances
-- The have the same content as the templates!
+- The have the same content as the templates

-*Instances*
+#### Instances

 An instance is a deployed unique instance of an AtYourService.
 E.g. a docker application running on a host node, the application would be the service.

-The instances are

-#### Blueprints
+### Blueprints

 Example :
 ```